'Give The Dummies A Microphone' Day At US House Of Representatives

-Category: World Politics Hits: 0Apparently Tuesday was "Alright, we've got to give the backbenchers their turn at the mic" day for Kevin McCarthy.
+Category: World Politics Hits: 7Apparently Tuesday was "Alright, we've got to give the backbenchers their turn at the mic" day for Kevin McCarthy.
 And they all trodded up to the mic to say something that they hoped would get them a segment on Newsmax or Fox or OAN you know "doing their jobs."
 And I get it -- being in the House minority is the lowest rank in Washington.
 The janitors in the Capitol Building have more self-determination on the job than minority backbenchers in the House.
 But that doesn't stop REPUBLICANS from using their time to promote just how stupid they are.
 Above, as John Amato pointed out earlier today, Chip Roy whined about his inability to get ivermectin.
 John also wrote about Madison Cawthorn repeating completely debunked lies about Anthony Fauci.
 Representative Glenn Grothman, 66, never married, no kids, stood up to tell the families of America that stay-at-home moms solve their childcare problems.
 Really.
 Rep. Grothman argues that Pre-K isn’t needed because there are stay at home parents pic.twitter.com/S60XgkXzdV — Acyn (@Acyn) October 26, 2021

 Read more https://crooksandliars.com/2021/10/give-dummies-microphone-day-us-house